doctrine-extensions/DoctrineExtensions/README.md

 **Note:** Use 2.1.x tag in order to use extensions based on Doctrine2.1.x versions.
 Currently master branch is based on 2.2.x versions and may not work with 2.1.x components.

+**2012-01-09**

+- My [blog](http://gediminasm.org) was recently rebuilt from scratch using symfony2.
+All recent documentation based on [extension docs](https://github.com/l3pp4rd/DoctrineExtensions/tree/master/doc) will be available there too.
+Also it will be a good example for symfony2 users.

 **2012-01-04**

 - Refactored translatable to be able to persist, update many translations